Father · Son · Holy Spirit

 Nowhere You Can Go Without Him

 "Where can I go from your Spirit?
 Where can I flee from your presence?"
 (Ps 139:7).
 The answer is: nowhere.
-God is present in the heights, the depths, the dawn, and the far side of the sea (Ps 139:8–10).
-This is not a threat — it is the most comforting truth for the lonely, the imprisoned, the isolated: there is no place on earth or in experience where God is absent.
+God is present in the heights, the depths, the dawn, and the far side of the sea.
+There is no place on earth or in experience where God is absent — the most comforting truth for the lonely and the lost.

 Ps 139:7–12 · Jer 23:24 · Acts 17:27–28